-Environmental sustainability is vital for the survival of future generations and in an industry like mining, which has been drastically impacting the earth for centuries, its well beyond due that global operators start making bigger efforts to make change.
+Environmental sustainability is vital for the survival of future generations and in an industry like mining, which has been impacting the earth for centuries, its well beyond due that global operators start making bigger efforts to make a change.

 Through the development and integration of practices that reduce the enormous environmental impact caused globally by mining, it is possible for mining operators to now reverse the impact to create a more environmentally sustainable future.

 Measures like reducing energy and water consumption, limiting waste production and minimising land disturbances, preventing pollution on sites (including air, water and soil pollutions) and ensuring the efforts on closures and reclamations of sites is carried out to the highest levels.

 Although on a global scale, the definition of ‘sustainable development’ can be somewhat variable, the true meaning of development that meets present needs without compromising future generations is often disregarded for the sake of profits.

 On a global scale, operators simply aren’t doing enough to ensure our future is developed sustainably.
 Although imperative measures involving the integration of economic activity, social concerns, effective governmental systems and environmental integrity have had a rising influence on social and environmental policy in the last few decades, can we honestly say that enough is being done?

 Organisations across the world have begun developing their own guidelines for sustainable practises within their own administrations, however with the constant exploration of new coal, oil and mineral reserves brings further reason to make drastic changes.

 The modern development of technologies increases the economic viability of reserves, however the processes used, the pollution from mining activities and associated infrastructure have huge probability of irreversible damage to the health of ecosystems, and a reduction in the ability to provide the product safely for both environment and human welfare.